subins2000/dots/README.md

 ## Build Setup

 ```
-yarn install
+npm i
-yarn start
+npm run dev
 ```

 Trackers list is included in `src/components/Game.vue`.
-You may want to change that or add your own [local tracker](https://github.com/subins2000/p2pt/blob/master/startTracker.js) for development.
+You may want to change that or add your own [local tracker](https://github.com/subins2000/p2pt/blob/master/start-tracker.js) for development.

 ## Thanks